jwarren-scottlogic/blog/_posts/2024-08-16-building-an-assignment-algorithm-1.markdown

 - Algorithms
 tags:
 - Algorithms
-summary: How we built an assignment algoirthm, the first blog in a series of 3.
+summary: How we built an assignment algorithm, the first blog in a series of 3.
 author: jwarren
 ---